fionalimyh/tss-report-ui/HANDOVER.md

 ## Current Status

 Tasks 1–11 are complete.
 Task 12 remains.
+A follow-up pass also fixed the active console issues on the dashboard.

 | Task | Status | What |
 |---|---|---|